jcavalin/botia/README.md

 ![BOTia](https://raw.githubusercontent.com/jcavalin/botia/main/assets/avatar.png)

-It's a discord bot made for fun and a tribute for someone that I really care.
+It's a discord bot made for fun and a tribute for a friend.

 ---